minio/docs/source/administration/object-management/transition-objects-to-s3.rst

 2) Configure the Remote Storage Tier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc ilm tier add` command to add an Amazon S3 service as the
+Use the :mc:`mc ilm tier add` command to add an Amazon S3 service as the
 new remote storage tier:

 .. code-block:: shell